developer-zebra/developer-zebra-site/src/ehs/3-0/guide/features/index.md

 ## Privileged Settings

-On devices running Android 8.x Oreo, certain features once automatically enabled when entering Admin Mode must now be enabled manually.
-EHS refers to these as Privileged Settings, and they are:
+In EHS 3.0 (and higher), certain features once automatically enabled when entering Admin Mode must now be enabled manually.
+EHS refers to these as Privileged Settings:

-* USB Debugging (which enables file transfer)
+* USB Debugging
-* The Android Settings panel
+* The Android Settings panel app
 * The Google Search app

+Activation of USB Debugging enables the Android Debug Bridge (adb) and its ability to transfer files to and from a device.
 The Privileged Settings state on the device is indicated by a pop-up whenever the user enters Admin Mode:
 <img alt="" style="height:150px" src="Priviledged_03.png"/>
 _Tap "OK" to dismiss_.
 <br>

-All three Privileged Settings are enabled as a group through an Admin-mode UI control and are disabled automatically when re-entering User Mode.
+All three Privileged Settings are enabled as a group through an Admin-mode UI control and **are disabled automatically when re-entering User Mode**.

 **To access Privileged Settings**: